-

 At WEFTEC 2011 there was a meeting of the residuals and biosolids committee.
 One topic of discussion was the new Sewage Sludge Incineration (SSI) regulations that are pending at EPA.
 WEF and the National Association of Clean Water Agencies (NACWA) … Continue reading

-Tagged biosolids, biosolids as fertilizer, biosolids management, biosolids technology, regulatory changes, sewage sludge incineration, SSI, EPA, NACWA, MACT, WEFTEC 2011
+Tagged biosolids, biosolids as fertilizer, biosolids management, biosolids technology, EPA, MACT, NACWA, regulatory changes, renewable energy, sewage sludge incineration, SSI, WEFTEC 2011

 Leave a comment